¿WHAT WE EXPECT?

 - Toilet paper,

-- Sun cream,
+- Sun cream, in peruvian amazon

 - Flashlight (with spare bulb and batteries),

 - A bottled water (1 litre as a minimum), in tour trail

 - Pocket money (Soles) to buy some beverages and souvenirs as well as to tip.

 Manu Biodiversity -Rainforest Wildlife Trail